 - 1/4 teaspoon ground black pepper

-- 2. Bring a large pot of salted water to a boil.
+- Bring a large pot of salted water to a boil.
 Fill a large bowl halfway with ice water.
 Add the beans to the pot of boiling water and cook until almost tender but still slightly crisp, about 2 minutes.
-Using a slotted spoon, drain the beans and transfer them to the ice water to stop the cooking.
-Drain the beans again, transfer them to paper towel-lined plates, and pat them completely dry.
+Using a slotted spoon, drain the beans and drop them into the ice water to stop the cooking.
+Drain the beans again, move them to paper towel-lined plates, and pat them completely dry.